In the mid-’00s, there was a buzz in the air in Baton Rouge.

 “People have really expanded their palate,” Marino says.
 “They’re trying different things, trying different cuisines.
 It’s happening all over Baton Rouge.
 If you take an old phone book and look at the restaurants back in the 1960s and ’70s, and look at it now, you see how much more variety you have, and how much we’ve expanded.
 I’m really, really glad to see that.”

-Take our visual tour through the arrival of international cuisine in Baton Rouge.
+A visual timeline tracking the arrival of international cuisine in Baton Rouge

 This article was originally published in the April 2018 issue of 225 Magazine.